weleoka/ardeidae_hub/README.md

 Code, style and performance:

-* HTTP GET request returns onlineServerList using JSON.stringify.
+* (amended v1.0.3) HTTP GET request returns onlineServerList using JSON.stringify.
 Many GET requests means alot of stringifying server objects.
 It would be better to buffer the servelist in string form at a set interval and send buffer to clients.